 The Walkley Awards for Excellence in Journalism

-Your supporting statement is your chance to communicate directly with the Walkley Award judges.
+Your entry statement is your chance to communicate directly with the Walkley Award judges.
 Use those 400 words wisely!
 Read on for our tips on crafting an effective supporting statement.

 You’ve got 400 words – use them wisely!